tbklang/documentation/docs/implementation/35-typechecking.md

     * Returns the type associated with this instruction
 2. `setType(Type)`
     * Set the type to be associated with this instruction

+There are many instructions which sub-type this `Value` class, these can be found in `<TODO: Insert path here and put all Value-based instructions in their own module>`.